 Are Hoverboards Legal?

-Furthermore, if you’re over 16 and you’re riding a hoverboard in a permitted space, you can’t surpass 15 mph.
+Furthermore, if you’re over 16 and riding a hoverboard in a permitted space, you can’t surpass 15 mph.
 In CA, you will also need a helmet if riding a hoverboard, and you should only ride it on streets with speed limits under 35 mph.
 As you can notice, the laws differ from place to place worldwide.